ianczm/COMP2042_CW_hcyic1/README.md

 ### Brick Destroy Description

 This is a simple arcade video game.
-The player's goal is to destroy a wall with a small ball.
+The player's goal is to destroy a level with a small ball.

 Here are the key binds to play the game.
 - `SPACE` to start or pause the game